markstringer-dti/markstringer-dti.github.io/dti.md

 1. You're going to have to do it sooner or later.

 And sooner, is much better that later?
 Why because all of those problems that you encounter when you start to deliver small amounts of software, problems with the technology, problems with environments, regulatory problems.
 There is no way around all of those problems.
-If you start to deliver something early, then you can deal with these problems in bit size chunks.
+If you start to deliver something early, then you can deal with these problems in bite size pieces.
 If you put off dealing with these problems until later, you'll be forced to try to deal with them all at once.

 2. Working software teaches you things about the problem that you're solving.

 Trying to do working software gives you enormous amounts of information about the environment in which you're working.
 Putting working software in front of potential users teaches you about your users.
 But trying to get software onto live and like live environments also teaches you about your stakeholders.
 Who values this project?
 How is it seen in the rest of the organisation?
 When you do stuff, you learn stuff.

-3. You create pull.
+3. You create pull - or you don't.

+Sometimes, when you put working software in the hands of users you get a response that you weren't expecting.
+"What the hell is this?
+This makes no sense at all."

+This may not be pleasant, but when that happens, you might want to be grateful that you found this out when you were a small percentage into the project, when you've spent just a small amount of your time, money and resources.

+And having users object to your software, or even hate it, isn't actually the worst response they can give.
+The worst response is utter indifference.
+You show users your software and they really don't care.
+They don't like it, they don't not like it.
+They are just indifferent.
+This is the most difficult kind of feedback to deal with because it doesn't give the project any guidance about where to go next.
+But even such a non-response is useful earlier rather than later.
+Again, it's worth asking yourself, when would you, or your sponsors like to find out that nobody cares about your project?
+Now, when you've spent less than a quarter of the time and money that you'd budgeted?
+Or later?

+Of course, there's another response that you're hoping for if you put small amounts of working software in the hands of users.
+If you're lucky they will ask just one question - "When I can I have this?"
+And then, almost certainly, they will follow that up with "Could it do this?
+It would be really nice if also did this."
+This is what you're looking for from working software.
+You're looking for pull.
+You're looking for a way of prioritising the things that the software currently does and the things that the software could do that's based on actual value to the users (fruit) rather that superficial appeal to the internal sponsors and funders of a project (flowers).

+Once you've done this, once you've found something that users want that you think you're software can provide, you have moved a long way down the road of shifting a project from being impossible, to being possible.
+But by doing that you've also made the problem a lot more complicated.
+By trying to get software out into the real world, you will probably have had people jump out from behind trees and tell you that you're not allowed to put software out into the real world.
+There people are now on the list of people that you have to please.
+By putting working software in front of users, if you're lucky you'll have created demand and expectation from them which it's obvious to you, you need to satisfy if this project is going to be a success.
+But at the same time.
+What about the people who got this project funded?
+And what about the people who funded it?

+All of a sudden, they're not as in control of the project as they were, the project has been let out in to the wild world.
+It isn't just their baby any more.
+People may not act to this positively or rationally.
+It may feel that you've deliberately pushed you and your team into a storm, when they could have stayed in calmer waters.
+And that is exactly what you've done.
+This may feel like a very stupid thing to do, so it's important to remember why you've done it.
+You've done it because staying "safe" not being changed won't get you where you, your team and your project need to be.

+What's important as you move through these choppy waters, is to keep in mind the the direction that you need to keep pushing the working software.If what you're doing is adding functionality to the software that can then be tested with users, then you're going in the right direction.
+If what you're doing is making the software fit better with non-functional requirements, that's moving in the right direction.
+If what you're doing is moving the software nearer to being live with live data and really being used by real users, then you're moving the software in the right direction.